 Correcting the Color of Your Video

-Many people don’t do anything about imbalance color appearance in the video because they feel that it is hard to make the color correction.
+Many people don’t do anything about imbalanced color appearance in the video because they feel that it is hard to make the color correction.
 You can easily correct the color of the video by adjusting the color settings.
 For example, if the video appears to be dark, you can adjust the brightness setting to add some light to the video setting.
 Temperature is used to reduce the color blue in the video.
 You can use the auto color correction feature if you don’t know how to adjust these color settings.

 Resize Your Video Frame

 As a newbie, you may have attempted to resize your video by dragging a crop frame manually.
 Doing so is likely to cause you to crop the video in the wrong size.
 Instead, you should use aspect ratio presets to crop your video.
 Before resizing the video, check the requirements of the site where you want to post it.
 For example, in the Instagram story, the recommended video aspect ratio is 9:16.
 The square video which is an aspect ratio of 1:1 is the best option if you want to display it in the Instagram feed.
-On the other hand, landscape video with an aspect ratio of 16:9 is most suitable for YouTube video.
+On the other hand, landscape video with an aspect ratio of 16:9 is most suitable for YouTube videos.

 Save and Backup Your Video Project